npg70/galbreath-old/sources/list-of-inhabitants-upon-the-duke-of-argylls-property-in-kintyre-1792.md

 Parish of Kilchenzie, Belochgoichan.

-No or no obvious records found for any of them.
+No obvious records found for any of them.

 | Row | Age | Birth | Men | Women | Children  |
 |-----|-----|-------|-----|-------|-----------|